Running Nonmem with slurmtools

 To submit a NONMEM job, we need to supply either the path to a mod

-file or create a model object from bbr
+file or create a model object from bbr, and supply a

 project starter).